Kuranda Fig Tree Avenue: Heritage listing

 Kuranda Fig Tree Avenue was listed on the Queensland Heritage Register on 27 July 2018 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Kuranda Fig Tree Avenue (established 1931) is important in demonstrating the development of tourism in Far North Queensland in the interwar period.
 Planted to beautify the main street of the town, the avenue illustrates the intention of the local authorities to enhance the tourist experience in Kuranda, which was a major attraction at both a state and national level.

 The avenue of fig trees are a good representative example of a civic tree planting scheme of the interwar period, a time when town planning principles were being adopted throughout Queensland by local and state government authorities, in particular the beautification of civic spaces.

 The place is important because of its aesthetic significance.

 Kuranda Fig Tree Avenue, an avenue of mature fig trees lining the main street of Kuranda, is important for its contribution to the streetscape and for creating a sense of shaded tropical beauty.
-Intentionally connected to the celebrated tropical gardens of the Kuranda railway station, the canopies of the trees create a physical and visual tunnelling effect along many parts of the street and contribute to Kuranda's distinctive tropical character.
+Intentionally connected to the tropical gardens of the Kuranda railway station, the canopies of the trees create a physical and visual tunnelling effect along many parts of the street and contribute to Kuranda's distinctive tropical character.
 The expansive trunks of many of the trees and the extensive aerial roots which stretch from the branches to the ground are often photographed by visiting tourists.
-The avenue of trees are significant for their scenic and landmark qualities.
+The avenue of trees is significant for its scenic and landmark qualities.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Planted in the early 1930s through the efforts of local council and community benefactors, the avenue of fig trees is valued by residents throughout the Atherton Tablelands and Cairns districts and by the large numbers of visitors to the town as an important signature of the Kuranda townscape.
 The trees have been valued by the community and visitors since the 1930s.